hugolu/learn-test/executable-specifications.md

 “You should focus on the perspective of stakeholders by thin slicing stories that favor the business value.
 Thin slicing is based on evolutionary architecture; it provides stories that implement only a small bit of functionality, but all the way through the architecture layers of the software.”

-“In this regard, over the years, experienced practitioners have acknowledged the neces- sity of structuring the backlog along a two-dimensional collaboration board.
+“In this regard, over the years, experienced practitioners have acknowledged the necessity of structuring the backlog along a two-dimensional collaboration board.
 This way of organizing the stories to avoid half-baked incremental iterations was initially promoted by Jeff Patton and is now known as story mapping.”

 “When a story has gone through the process of grooming, you have reached an important milestone, which is the transition from conversation to confirmation.”